 User weight – The maximum user weight for this model is 220 pounds

-User height – It best suits people from 5′ 1″ tp 6′, though taller and shorter users have left favorable feedback
+User height – It best suits people from 5′ 1″ up to 6′, though taller and shorter users have left favorable feedback

 Color – It is white with blue and black highlights

-Batteries – 2 x AAA batteries are included to operate the monitor
+Batteries – 2 x AAA batteries are included for the monitor

 ProGear 225 Overview

-Adjustable leg stabilizers hold the bike steady, so you will be secure and not have to worry about the bike wobbling or tipping over, even if you are going all out.
+Adjustable stabilizers hold the bike steady, so you will be secure and not have to worry about the bike wobbling or tipping over, even if you are going all out.

-Eight levels of magnetic resistance are accessible at the turn of a dial that is located beneath the handlebars.
+Eight levels of magnetic resistance are accessible by turning a dial that is located beneath the handlebars.
 This easy accessibility enables you to do interval training and/or increase the intensity of your sessions as your fitness grows.

 Levels 1 and 2 offer very light resistance, suitable for people who are new to exercise.
 The higher the resistance level you choose, the greater the challenge will be.
-Levels 7 and 8 are quite intense but probably won’t suit experienced cyclists.
+Levels 7 and 8 are pretty intense but probably won’t challenge experienced cyclists.

 An easy-to-read LCD monitor shows the time elapsed, your speed in minutes and seconds, your distance in miles, and approximate calories or Kcals burned.

 The monitor automatically starts when you begin pedaling and shuts off after several minutes of inactivity is detected.

 Heart pulse sensors built into the middle of the bike’s handlebars enable you to track your pulse rate during workouts.